lab-sun/NLE-DM/README.md

 # NLE-DM
-The official pytorch implementation of NLE-DM.
+The official pytorch implementation of NLE-DM (Natural-Language Explanations for Decision Making).

 ## Usage
 * Clone this repo and prepare the environment.